-The pattern of income distribution among older women in Perry and Muskingum Counties is similar to that of older men.
-One important distinction is that there is a higher proportion of women in the lowest income category ( $\leq 100\%$ FPT), and a lower proportion of women in the highest income category (>400% FPT) at all ages, except among the 90+ age group.
+The pattern of income distribution among older women in Preble, Darke, and Shelby Counties is similar to that of older men.
+One important distinction is that there is a higher proportion of women in the lowest income category ($\leq 100\%$ FPT), and a lower proportion of women in the highest income category ($\geq 400\%$ FPT) at nearly all ages.

 Figure 12

 Proportion of Population Age 60+,

-by Poverty Threshold Ratio\, Age Group, and Gender,
+by Poverty Threshold Ratio, Age Group, and Gender,

-Muskingum and Perry Counties, 2000
+Darke, Preble and Shelby Counties, 2000

-\Middle income groups have been removed in order to show the contrast between the lowest and highest income groups.
+^{}Middle income groups have been removed in order to show the contrast between the lowest and highest income groups.